panukettu/voting/README.md

 ## what

-do 1v1 votes from an array of entries default values: `/server/entries.json`
+do votes from an array of entries

 users will vote from the client winner will be the last item in the array